-Just like any other device connected to internet, the Router too has its own unique IP Address.
-You will find below the steps to Find Router IP Address on Mac.
+If the IP Address of your Router or Modem/Router unit has changed, you can find below the steps to Find Router IP Address on Mac.

 Find Router IP Address

-1. Click on the Apple logo in top-menu bar and select System Preferences in the drop-down menu.
+1. Click on Apple Logo in top-menu bar and select System Preferences or System Settings in the drop-down menu.

-2. On System preferences screen, click on the Network option.
+2. On System Preferences screen, click on the Network icon.

-3. On the next screen, select your Network (WiFi or Ethernet) in the left-pane.
-In the right-pane, you will see the IP Address of your Router listed next to the Router entry.
+3. On the Network screen, select (WiFi or Ethernet) in the left-pane.
+In the right-pane, you will find the IP Address of Router mentioned next to the Router Entry.

 Once you know the IP Address of Router, you can login to the Router on your Mac by following the steps below.